 • Free WiFi

 Backpacking in Australia can be expensive, so you’ll love the massive fully equipped kitchen.
-It’s big enough to store your food too if you decided to call this place home for a bit longer too.
+It’s big enough to store your food too if you decide to call this place home for a bit longer too.
 It’s also pretty convenient for places like Rundle Mall and Adelaide airport so you’ll save money on transport too.

-2. Adelaide Central YHA – Best Hostel for Solo Travellers in Adelaide
+2. Adelaide Central YHA – Best Hostel in Adelaide for Solo Travellers

-Adelaide Central YHA best hostels in Adelaide
+2. Adelaide Central YHA - Best Hostel in Adelaide for Solo Travellers

 If you’re not feeling as social or you’re with a partner or mates, this hostel even offers private rooms too.
 Some of them are ensuite and some are shared, which makes a difference when it comes to price.
 Either way, they all have a private balcony which is pretty sick!